 Background and History

 Throughout the 19th century, the Philadelphia Mint was responsible for producing all small circulating coinage, initially cents and half cents, and later nickels.
-As such, for nearly the entire Liberty Nickel series, the Philadelphia Mint exclusively handled production.
+As such, for nearly the entire Liberty Nickel series, the Philadelphia Mint exclusively handled production for the denomination.
 It was only in the final year that the Denver and San Francisco Mint facilities struck a limited number of pieces before engaging in higher production for subsequent series.

 The low mintage of the 1885 Liberty Nickel was compounded by the extensive circulation of the issue.
 At the time, coin collecting was not widespread so the lower mintage was little noted and very few pieces were put aside.
 As a result, the majority of the original mintage circulated freely and over time many of these pieces were lost or worn beyond recognition.
 Decades later when coin collecting came into fashion, collectors building sets of Liberty Nickels quickly came to recognize the more elusive dates of the series.
 Chief among these was the 1885 Liberty Nickel, which was scarcely encountered.
 Higher end collectors would also come to recognize the scarcity of uncirculated or mint state examples of the issue.